snakster/cpp.react/guides/engines/Pulsecount-engine.md

             Continue with next successor

         If successor is heavyweight:
-            Spawn a dedicated task for heavyweight successor
+            Spawn new dedicated task with Q = successor

         Else:
             Add successor to Q